essif-lab/framework/docs/terms/glossary-file.md

 %%Glossaries|glossary%% are %%dictionaries|dictionary%% that are limited to a specific purpose or %%scope|scope%%.
 They provide a single meaning for each term, enabling both authors and readers to quickly establish if they associate a term with the meaning as it is defined for that scope.

 ### Criterion
-a file that defines/specifies a %%glossary|glossary%.
+a file that defines/specifies a %%glossary|glossary%%.